 Heating stoves are rare in homes but are gems when you can find them.
 These tend to be small, black, and have a large pipe coming out of their tops that go up through your roof and out of the house.

-Stoves emit heat well given their iron bodies.
+Stoves emit heat well given their iron bodies, and are often called dry stove systems and are used to heat water for the central heating too.
 The big drawback with them is that they’re hot to the touch and typically very exposed in a room which creates a lot of opportunity for burns.

 7. Window Insulation